Skip to main content

 Allowance for travel costs#

-If no place in a vehicle is available, you may be able to get a payment called the SESTA Conveyance Allowance.
-We pay this directly to you to contribute to the costs of getting your child to school.
+If no place in a vehicle is available, or we are not able to provide a vehicle service, you may be able to get an allowance called the SESTA Conveyance Allowance.
+We pay this directly to you to contribute to the costs of getting your child to and from school.

-You could also get this allowance if your child travels in one of our vehicles but we can't take them all the way between home and school.
+You could also get this allowance if your child travels in 1 of our vehicles but we can't take them all the way between home and school.

 You can request the SESTA Conveyance Allowance as an alternative to a place in a vehicle.